-Rabbi Meir, the second century Talmudic scholar, had a serious problem.
-The thugs in the neighborhood were making his life miserable.
-Desperate for a way to escape their harassment, Rabbi Meir decided that drastic measures were called for.
+Rabbi Meir, the second-century scholar, had a serious problem.
+Neighborhood thugs were making his life miserable.
+Desperate for a way to stop their harassment, Rabbi Meir decided that drastic measures were called for.
 He decided to pray that the ruffians would die.

-But Rabbi Meir’s wife, Bruria, wasn’t pleased with this solution.
-Bruria quoted to her husband the verse in Tehillim:
+But Bruriah, Rabbi Meir’s wife, was not pleased with this solution.
+Bruriah quoted to her husband the verse in Tehillim:

 Why didn’t Rabbi Meir think of his wife’s sensible solution himself?

 Rabbi Meir was keenly aware that people have free will to choose between good and evil.
 Otherwise, how can we be held accountable for our actions?
-An essential aspect of the universe is humanity’s freedom to act.
+Our freedom of choice is a fundamental aspect of the universe.

-If so, thought Rabbi Meir, what use is it to pray that these gangsters should repent?
-After all, it is a basic principle of the world that God does not deny or limit free choice.
-And these fellows have already chosen their path — one of violence and hatred.
-So what good could such a prayer accomplish?
+If so, thought Rabbi Meir, what use will it be to pray that these hooligans will repent?
+After all, it is a basic principle that God does not deny or limit free choice.
+These fellows have already chosen their path — one of cruelty and violence.
+What good could my prayers accomplish?

-Bruria, however, had greater insight into the souls of their unruly neighbors.
-There is no wicked person who would not prefer to follow the path of righteousness.
-The wicked are just misled and compelled by their evil inclinations.
-No one is absolutely corrupt, to the extent that he cannot be influenced to improve his ways.
+Bruriah, however, had a deeper insight into the souls of their unruly neighbors.
+There is no evil person who would not prefer to follow the path of righteousness.
+The wicked are misled and compelled by their evil inclinations.
+No one is absolutely corrupt to the extent that they cannot be influenced to better their ways.

-Perhaps this is why the verse Bruria quoted ends with the exclamation, “Let my soul bless God, hallelujah!”
-The soul thanks God for its portion: for being created with Divine wisdom and integrity, so that it cannot be totally corrupted and destroyed.
-Only the sins may be uprooted, and the wicked gone.
+Perhaps this is why the verse Bruriah quoted ends with the exclamation, “Let my soul bless God.”
+The soul is grateful for its portion, for being created with Divine wisdom and integrity, so that it cannot be totally corrupted and lost.
+Sins may be uprooted, and the wicked are gone.
 But the soul, created by Divine light, will live forever.